radupotop/appendmail-py/README.md

 ## Running

-Set your credentials in `.env` and run:
+Set your credentials in the `.env` file and then run:

 ```
 dotenv run python appendmail.py